-As ubiquitous as food trucks seem these days, the trend is still a young one.
-In fact, today’s food truck craze was born during The Great Recession.
-Roy Choi is only 47 years old but is considered the grandfather of the modern food truck, having launched a $1.2 billion dollar industry with his Korean taco truck, Kogi, in Los Angeles in 2008.
+The food truck craze of today got its start during the recession of 2007-2009.
+Roy Choi may be only 51 years old, but is considered the grandfather of the modern food truck, having launched a $1.3 billion dollar industry with his Korean taco truck, Kogi, in Los Angeles in 2008.

 Success stories like Roy’s make investing in a food truck seem like a no-brainer.
 After all, it’s a chance to launch your dream restaurant minus the rent payment, right?
 Well, yes and no.

-Let’s break them down and answer the relatively new question: how much does a food truck cost to start?
+Let’s break them down and tie our findings back to the all-important question: How much does it cost to start a food truck?

-This is the largest and most obvious line item in your food truck budget.
+Obviously, this is going to be the biggest line item in your budget.

 Metzy's Taqueria on How to Run a Food Truck

-Most food trucks are step vans that have been customized to meet the needs of foodservice.
+Most food trucks are step vans that are customized to meet the needs of food service.
 If you begin with a used food truck already outfitted for service, you may only have to make minor changes or updates to accommodate your model.

 If you’re beginning from scratch, this is no small task.

-- Design outside of your truck and have it wrapped
+Design the outside of your truck and have it wrapped

 Bottom Line Estimate: $50,000 - $200,000